28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Catch a Mariners game at T-Mobile Park

 Sports fans visiting the Emerald City should spend an evening watching a baseball game at T-Mobile Park.
-Home to the MLB’s Seattle Mariners, T-Mobile Park teems with energy when its team is cranking home runs out of the park.
+Although I visited prior to the stadium’s name change, I’m still confident to say that T-Mobile Park, home to the MLB’s Seattle Mariners, teems with energy when its team is cranking home runs out of the park.

 T-Mobile Park

 If football or soccer is more your jam, head across the street to Lumin Field.
-The massive 67,000-seat stadium is home to NFL’s Seattle Seahawks and Seattle Sounders soccer team.
+The massive 67,000-seat stadium is home to the NFL’s Seattle Seahawks and the Seattle Sounders soccer team.

 Marvel at the Washington Park Arboretum UW Botanic Gardens